wustl-oncology/cloud-workflows/scripts/README.md

 I'd still run these separately just to have both, but if you're only after the CSV this may be more convenient.

+# cost\_script.py

+This is a script to be used on the costs tsv.

+It will summarize the outputs of the tsv, adding up the costs for the same step.
+And output a csv labeled costss_report_final.csv

+Use as follows-

+    python3 /opt/scripts/cost_script.py costs.tsv

 # Troubleshooting scripts